mohamedebrahim96/Quiz-App/README.md

 continues to build the app, _discover_ our implementation of [RxJava](https://github.com/ReactiveX/RxJava) in logic- filled [view models](https://github.com/mohamedebrahim96/MET-Quiz), and maybe even create an issue or two.
+Short blurb about what your product does.

-_Quiz android app for my collage ...and it's my graduation project_
+> _Quiz android app for my collage ...and it's my graduation project_